PeterAltmann/IPEBSI/VM-install.md

-# VM install instructions for the EBSI full stack node
+# VM install instructions for testing the EBSI full stack node

 These instructions are for setting up a replica of the full stack EBSI node.
 It will be updated as information becomes available.